tkam8/f5bigiq-setupguide/docs/class1/module4/lab2/module4.rst

    |lab-1-8|

 #.
 For networks, ensure that the **Management** NIC is associated with the network that has DHCP disabled and confirm other NIC networks.
+On BIG-IQ you must then configure IP Pools for these networks.
 You can ignore the IP allocation settings

    |lab-1-9|